-The curriculum for all tracks to the Family Nurse Practitioner program, including BSN-MSN, Accelerated RN-MSN, and RN-BSN-MSN is included below.
-Regardless of track, all Family Nurse Practitioner students must complete the same MSN core courses and the Family Nurse Practitioner specialty courses.
+Curriculum tracks for the Family Nurse Practitioner program includes BSN-MSN and Accelerated RN-MSN.
+Regardless of track, all Family Nurse Practitioner students must complete the same MSN core courses and the Family Nurse Practitioner specialty courses and practica.

-Whenever necessary, the Family Nurse Practitioner Program Director or the Clinical Coordinator at the Nashville Learning Site will initiate and facilitate a new clinical affiliation agreement with organizations of student’s choice that meet all requirements limited to those in the U.S. and in states in which the institution may do so.
+Whenever necessary, the Nursing Online Administrative Coordinator will initiate and facilitate a new clinical affiliation agreement with organizations of student’s choice that meet requirements for practicum experiences.
+These are limited to practice sites in the U.S. and in states in which the institution is authorized to provide practicum experiences.
 Tennessee is a member of the NC-SARA and South College is a member institution.
 There are also other states that are not NC-SARA members in which South College may allow completion of the clinical practicum hours due to rules of these states.

 Regardless of who identifies the clinical practice experience (student or faculty), the clinical practice experience must provide students the opportunity to integrate new knowledge into practice and be supervised and evaluated by faculty (CCNE, 2015).
 Additionally, the Family Nurse Practitioner faculty are responsible for assessing the appropriateness of the clinical practice experience, including preceptor qualifications, types, and number of patients, setting/resources, etc. In some instances, the Family Nurse Practitioner student may engage in a clinical experience at the student’s employing agency.
 However, if the students obtain clinical practice experiences at their workplace, such experiences cannot be “business as usual.”
 Rather, the experiences must provide the opportunity for students to integrate new knowledge into practice and the experiences must be appropriate to the expected student learning outcomes and program outcomes.
 As indicated previously, all clinical practice experience will be supervised and evaluated by faculty.